ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 ### Provided by Brave

-Users of the [Brave](https://brave.com/) browser can enable native support for IPFS using a go-ipfs node built directly into the browser itself.
+Users of the [Brave](https://brave.com/) browser (v1.19 or later) can enable native support for IPFS using a go-ipfs node built directly into the browser itself.
 This is a great way to experiment with IPFS without having to install or run IPFS Desktop or the command-line daemon.

 This node type offers the same benefits as an [external](#external) node, with additional features provided within Brave itself: